diamante-io/Aurora/services/aurora/internal/docs/reference/resources/transaction.md

 ## Submitting transactions
-To submit a new transaction to HcNet network, it must first be built and signed locally.
+To submit a new transaction to DiamNet network, it must first be built and signed locally.
 Then you can submit a hex representation of your transaction’s [XDR](../../learn/xdr.md) to the `/transactions` endpoint.
 Read more about submitting transactions in [Post Transaction](../transactions-create.md) doc.